 A Catholic nun bought me lunch one summer’s day in Burnaby.
 She spoke of her life on the reservations in upper British Columbia.
 How this affected long into her retirement.

 People are fascinating for countless reasons.
 The stories come from children to grandparents, from professionals to the homeless.
 Regardless of their place in life, their job seniority and even people with differing abilities (autism, brain injuries, etc.) I listen to them too.

 I’ve never recorded their stories on paper but to memory (most), but I’m sure now I’ve shared a 100 people’s lives onwards.
 I am blessed.

 Silence Observance to Overcome Abuse

-At the age of 12, I became excited about classical music, documentaries and serious people watching.
-As a result, I didn`t have many friends who with me explored the meaning of life, in-depth philosophies, emotional growth, and the wonders of nature.
+At the age of 10, I became excited about classical music, documentaries and serious people watching.
+Not having friends who with me explored the complexities of life, philosophies, emotional turbulence and the wonders of nature, I rode on alone.

 In observing others, I learnt to discern reality from fiction.
-Only when in my 30`s did I understand the abuse came out of my parent’s inabilities to cope.
-They looked normal, acted normal in other people`s company.
+Only when in my 30`s did I understand my parents and much family were mentally ill.
+Puzzlingly they looked normal, acted normal in other people`s company.
 My parents were loved by so many.

 Life became too much for so long that in grades 11 and 12 I didn`t speak.
 I watched, listened and blended into the world around me.

 Being an empath caused perplexities that abuse exacerbated.
 Took time to understand the whys, hows and because of whoms.